Craig Dargo: Inverness

 In June 2005, Dargo joined Inverness Caledonian Thistle on a two-year deal, scoring his first goal during a draw against Rangers at Ibrox Stadium.
 In February 2006, Dargo began negotiations on a new contract, with former Inverness manager Craig Brewster, now managing Ross County, subsequently linked with signing the player.
 The speculation passed and Dargo made an appearance for the Scotland Future side in March 2006, going on to score 19 goals in 38 games that season.

 In April 2007, weeks before the end of his contract, Inverness confirmed "a few English clubs" had expressed interest in signing Dargo.
 A "last go" in mid May – a record deal for the club – failed to keep him at the club, with Dargo announcing in June that he would leave Inverness.

 St Mirren

 On 28 June 2007, Dargo signed for St Mirren.
-Dargo aggravated his recurring knee injury which kept him out for several weeks, making debut against former club Kilmarnock on 22 December 2007.
+Dargo aggravated his recurring knee injury which kept him out for several weeks, making his debut against former club Kilmarnock on 22 December 2007.
 Dargo scored his first goal for the club against Gretna to officially relegate them on 29 March 2008.